MetPX/sarracenia/docs/source/Contribution/Evolution.rst

-* explicit core application support for reports were ripped out as they were never used, can easily be re-inserted as callbacks and conventions.
+* explicit core application support for reports were ripped out as they were never used, can easily be re-inserted as callbacks and conventions. (re-inserted in 2023.)
 * nobody used segmented files, and they were very complicated, but everyone finds them fantastic in theory.
-Need to re-implement post sr3 re-factor.
+Need to re-implement post sr3 re-factor.   (re-implemented in 2023 and 2024)
-* mirroring was a use case we had to address, had to add metadata, and evolve a bit.
+* mirroring was a use case we had to address, had to add metadata, and evolve a bit. (
 * the cluster routing concepts have been removed (cluster_from, cluster_to, etc...) it got in the analysts' way more than it helped.
 Dead easy to implement using flow callbacks, if we ever want them back.